flenniken/collections/developer.md

 [⬇ ────────](#Contents)

-# Test Tips
+# How to Test

-How to develop on Chrome, Safari or xcode simulator.
+You can test on Chrome, Safari or xcode simulator.

 For Chrome you use the local server that’s running in the docker container at http://localhost:8000 and work in a phone view.
 You